 On top of that, your primary broker is also in charge of reporting, and all other administrative and regulatory procedures.

 Revenue and compensation models are also far more flexible in a white label arrangement, and it all depends on the details of your partnership agreement.
-All of that, without the enormous hassle involved in opening a brokerage business by yourself.
+All of that, without the enormous hassle involved in opening a brokerage firm by yourself.

 Obviously, the price of opening a full white label brokerage would be higher than an IB, and the procedure would require greater time and effort.
 But the reward is also significantly higher.